emresaglam/bloomsky-to-keen.io/README.md

 `pip install keen`

 You also need to create a file called config.json and put it in the same directory as getBloomSky.py file.

+And last but not least, you need a keen.io account and a project.

 # config.json format